SAP-archive/karydia/docs/demos/seccomp.md

 => nobody
 ```

-## Install karydia
+## Install Karydia
 See [install instructions](/install/README.md) for more information.

-## Create a pod with seccomp profile enforced by karydia
+## Create a pod with seccomp profile enforced by Karydia
 You can create a simple pod and execute an interacitve shell in it by running:
 ```
 kubectl run --rm -i --tty busybox --image=busybox -- sh